EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 ### Explanation ###

-Statements which assign an expression to an underscore causes the expression to immediately drop instead of extending the expression's lifetime to the end of the scope.
+Statements which assign an expression to an underscore causes the expression to immediately drop instead of extending the expression’s lifetime to the end of the scope.
 This is usually unintended, especially for types like `MutexGuard`, which are typically used to lock a mutex for the duration of an entire scope.

-If you want to extend the expression's lifetime to the end of the scope, assign an underscore-prefixed name (such as `_foo`) to the expression.
+If you want to extend the expression’s lifetime to the end of the scope, assign an underscore-prefixed name (such as `_foo`) to the expression.
 If you do actually want to drop the expression immediately, then calling `std::mem::drop` on the expression is clearer and helps convey